HONDA MOTOR CO LTD Earnings - Q1 2026 Analysis & Highlights

 Business Segment Results

-Motorcycle business operating profit of ¥731.9 billion, achieving record-high results, up ¥68.4 billion year-on-year, driven by sales increases mainly in Asia and South America.
+Motorcycle business operating profit of ¥731.9 billion, up ¥68.4 billion year-over-year, achieving record-high unit sales and operating profit.

 Motorcycle unit sales of 22.101 million units, mainly due to increases in Asia and South America.

-Automobile business operating loss of ¥1.4111 trillion year-on-year, with adjusted operating profit (excluding EV losses) of ¥42.5 billion.
+Automobile business operating loss of ¥1.4111 trillion year-over-year, with adjusted operating profit (excluding EV losses) of ¥42.5 billion.

 Automobile unit sales of 3.387 million units, down due to declines in Asia, mainly China.